-Our products will compete with products that have already been accepted by the medical community and patients.
+Our product candidates, if approved, will compete with products that have already been accepted by the medical community and patients.
 If our product candidates fail to generate compelling clinical results or if patients and health care providers fail to adopt our products for their respective indications, their commercial potential could be adversely impacted or severely diminished.
 It is possible that the potential advantages of our product candidates do not materialize or that the approved prescribing information for our products does not describe expected features or benefits.
 We also expect to face competition from new products that enter the market over time.
 We are aware of products currently under development intended for the same indications as our product candidates.
-These competitive product candidates may prove safer, more tolerable, more effective, and less expensive, and may be introduced to market earlier, or produced, marketed and sold more effectively or on a more cost-effective basis, than our product candidates.
-The success of competitive products may render our product candidates noncompetitive or obsolete, even prior to completion of their development.
+These competitive product candidates may prove safer, more tolerable, more effective, and less expensive, and may be introduced to market earlier, or product candidates noncompetitive or obsolete, even prior to completion of their development.

 With respect to XACIATO, there are many FDA-approved products for treating bacterial vaginosis, and many are generic.
 XACIATO will compete with those products.
 Current therapies for the treatment of bacterial vaginosis primarily consist of oral and vaginal formulations of antibiotics delivered as a single dose or through multiple doses over consecutive days.
-Two of the most common antibiotics used today are generic clindamycin and metronidazole.
-In particular, XACIATO will likely be compared with Clindesse® (clindamycin phosphate) Vaginal Cream, 2% as this treatment is a vaginally administered, single dose cream formulation of clindamycin.
-If health care providers do not view the prescribing information for XACIATO, including the cure rates that XACIATO demonstrated in the Phase 3 DARE-BVFREE clinical study, as compelling compared with other products available for the treatment of bacterial vaginosis, or if competitive products have better insurance coverage or reimbursement levels than XACIATO, health care providers may opt to continue to prescribe existing treatments rather than recommend or prescribe XACIATO to their patients.
+If health care providers do not view the prescribing information for XACIATO as compelling compared with other products available for the treatment of bacterial vaginosis, or if competitive products have better insurance coverage or reimbursement levels than XACIATO, health care providers may opt to continue to prescribe existing treatments rather than recommend or prescribe XACIATO to their patients.
 In addition, women may prefer orally delivered options to vaginally administered XACIATO unless they view XACIATO as providing significantly superior efficacy, safety and/or convenience.
+Failure of our commercial collaborator to generate significant net sales of XACIATO would negatively effect the payments we receive under our license agreement.